Geffreyvanderbos/geffreys-essays/src/essays/productivity.md

 [..]
 ```

 Look at that.
 Your whole life’s planning in one astonishing list.
 Easily tagged and searched.
 No need to click around in an infuriating UI.

 Find today’s date, add two spaces after the day abbreviations and type your event.
 Is it a whole day thing?
-Don’t add a timestamp 🤷🏻.
+Don’t add a timestamp.
 A dot denotes the end of the entry.
 Use plusses (+) for projects, use at symbols (@) for contexts.
 Adding these will allow you to easily filter lists.

 That’s all there is to it.